Blood sugar level: Low blood sugar

-When the blood sugar level is below 70 mg/dL, this is referred to as having low blood sugar.
+When the blood sugar level is below 70 mg/dL (3.9 mmol/L), this is referred to as having low blood sugar.
 Low blood sugar is very frequent among type 1 diabetics.
 There are several causes of low blood sugar, including, taking an excessive amount of insulin, not consuming enough carbohydrates, drinking alcohol, spending time at a high elevation, puberty, and menstruation.
 If blood sugar levels drop too low, a potentially fatal condition called hypoglycemia develops.
 Symptoms may include lethargy, impaired mental functioning; irritability; shaking, twitching, weakness in arm and leg muscles; pale complexion; sweating; loss of consciousness.

 Mechanisms that restore satisfactory blood glucose levels after extreme hypoglycemia (below 2.2 mmol/L or 40 mg/dL) must be quick and effective to prevent extremely serious consequences of insufficient glucose: confusion or unsteadiness and, in the extreme (below 0.8 mmol/L or 15 mg/dL) loss of consciousness and seizures.
 Without discounting the potentially quite serious conditions and risks due to or oftentimes accompanying hyperglycemia, especially in the long-term (diabetes or pre-diabetes, obesity or overweight, hyperlipidemia, hypertension, etc.), it is still generally more dangerous to have too little glucose – especially if levels are very low – in the blood than too much, at least temporarily, because glucose is so important for metabolism and nutrition and the proper functioning of the body's organs.
 This is especially the case for those organs that are metabolically active or that require a constant, regulated supply of blood sugar (the liver and brain are examples).
 Symptomatic hypoglycemia is most likely associated with diabetes and liver disease (especially overnight or postprandial), without treatment or with wrong treatment, possibly in combination with carbohydrate malabsorption, physical over-exertion or drugs.
 Many other less likely illnesses, like cancer, could also be a reason.
 Starvation, possibly due to eating disorders, like anorexia, will also eventually lead to hypoglycemia.
 Hypoglycemic episodes can vary greatly between persons and from time to time, both in severity and swiftness of onset.
 For severe cases, prompt medical assistance is essential, as damage to brain and other tissues and even death will result from sufficiently low blood-glucose levels.